• Skip to main content

 ABPTRFE accreditation logo

-The Orthopedic Residency at Baylor University is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+The Orthopedic Residency and Pediatric Residency at Baylor University are accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 Baylor BU Physical Therapy DPT Program Tuition & Financial Aid